kevinwlu/iot/lesson8/README.md

   | **Love not needed** | AI | Human creativity + AI tool |

 * M. Tegmark, *[Life 3.0: Being Human in the Age of Artificial Intelligence](https://en.wikipedia.org/wiki/Life_3.0)*, August 23, 2017
+  > The fear of machines turning evil is another red herring.
+The real worry isn’t malevolence, but competence.
+  > A superintelligent AI is by definition very good at attaining its goals, whatever they may be, so we need to ensure that its goals are aligned with ours.

   | Life | Stage | Hardware | Software |
   | :---: | :---: | :---: | :---: |